 The information here is designed to give business people, students and anyone else who is interested a “feel” for the population of the district – who they are, and where are they heading.
-It is important to not only know the size of your market, but also such things as income, age spread and ethnicity.
+It is important to not only know the size of your market, but also such things as income, age spread and cultural diversity.

-The main source for this information is from the last New Zealand census.
+The main source for this information is from the 2013 New Zealand census.
 However, we are always looking for newer or more relevant sources of information, and will update these pages when we have better data.

 Please contact us if you want information that isn’t covered here or is about specific areas within the district.
 We will do what we can to help you.